MintonGroup/swiftest/README_tables/simulation_kwargs.md

 - ```REAL8``` - Double precision 8-byte native Fortran binary format (Swifter/Swift only)
 - ```XDR4``` - Single precision 4-byte XDR format (Swifter/Swift only)
 - ```XDR8``` - Double precision 8-byte XDR format (Swifter/Swift only)
+- ```TRAJECTORY``` - Save the position and velocity vectors of all bodies involved in the close encounter at each intermediary step of the encounter
+- ```CLOSEST``` - Save the position and velocity vectors of all bodies involved in the close encounter at the point of closest approach
+- ```MERGE``` - Perfectly conserve the mass of all colliding bodies into a single resultant body
+- ```BOUNCE``` - Perfectly-elastic collision in which all bodies reverse trajectory after the collision
+- ```FRAGGLE``` - Collisional fragments are generated as a result of a collision